felixzhaofelix/KioskAutomation/jrules/Rapport.md

 Solution Screen
 -----------------
-CarRental is not available because paper jam
-Park is not available because out of paper
-A tech removes jam from CarRental
-CarRental is available because no jam and low paper
-A rep adds a new roll to Park
-Park is available
-A rep adds a new roll to CarRental
-CarRental is available
+CarRental is not available because paper jam  //triggered by isJammed rule, by priority Park is not available because out of paper //triggered by isPaperOut rule, by priority A tech removes jam from CarRental //triggered by 1callTechToRemoveJam rule, by lexicography and refraction CarRental is available because no jam and low paper //triggered by isPaperLow rule, priority A rep adds a new roll to Park //triggered by 2callRepToRefillPaper rule, by lexicography and refraction Park is available //triggered by isPaperHigh rule, by priority A rep adds a new roll to CarRental //triggered by 3callRepToRefillPaper rule, by lexicography and refraction CarRental is available //triggered by isPaperHigh rule, by priority

 ```